jeromerg/NCase/README.md

 Like a sorcerer, NCase calls the *Act and Assert* statements twice exactly in the same way as `MoqTest1` and `MoqTest2` do!

 Why?
-Because the Arrange statements are located inside a definition of type `AllCombinations`: the `AllCombinations` definition groups together subsequent assignments of the same property and performs a so called cartesian product between all groups.
+Because the Arrange statements are not executed directly, but recorded first inside a definition, building a set of test cases.
+Following rules apply:
+- Consecutive lines build a *union set* of test cases
+- An empty line build a cartesian product between two union sets
+- An indentation build a branch

-Finally the chain `set.Cases().Replay().ActAndAssert(...)` replays each test case and calls the *Act and Assert* statements.
+Once the definition has been recorded, the call to `set.Cases().Replay().ActAndAssert(...)` generates and replays each test case and calls the *Act and Assert* statements.

+*Remark*

+- To be aware of empty lines and line indentation, NCase parses again the C# file at runtime.
+For that purpose it needs the PDB file of the assembly and the related source files.
+Most of the time, Unit Tests are executed in environments that comply with both restrictions.
+If you need an alternative solution, you could provide your own `IFileCache` or `IFileAnalyzer` implementation at NCase initialization.
+NCase is 100% DI-Container based, so you can override most behaviors of it.

 Many test cases
 ---------------